grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-250-G2-G0R80PA/NOTES_win81mint17.md

 Here is the reasoning behind my Linux partitioning.
 (Skip this if you already know your requirements.)

+- The notebook has 4GB of RAM.
+Perhaps in future I will upgrade to 8GB.
+  I would like to store all of RAM in the swap area in such a future scenario.
+Hence I configured swap size to be larger than:
+    1024 x 1024 x 1024 x 8 = approx 8,600,000,000
 - For a home system or notebook, I don't want lots of partitions which limit how many files I can store on /var, /tmp, /usr, etc. Hence I follow the fairly common convention for home systems of having: